Riga United FC: Riga United FC

 Riga United Youth Academy was founded in April 2013 by Riga United FC and its members Jeffrey Young, Sasha Gussen and Justin Walley.

 Riga United FC officially entered the Latvian Second Division in May 2013.
-Playing its first ever game in the Latvian national league system on May 11, 2013 the senior side lost 1-4 at home to Adazi.
+Playing its first ever game in the Latvian national league system on May 11, 2013 the senior side lost 1-4 at home to FK Ādaži.
 Player coach Jeffrey Young became the first Riga United player to score in the national league.
 Assistant player coach Justin Walley, who captained the side on its league debut, was the first RUFC player to pick up a booking.

 Riga United's first ever victory in Latvian League Two was a 2-1 away victory against FK Alberts on May 31, 2013.
 Swede Tommy Eriksen scored both goals.

-The club made its debut in the Latvian Football Cup on June 12, 2013 when it lost 0-4 away to Olaine in the first round, having gone in at half time comfortably drawing 0-0.
+The club made its debut in the Latvian Football Cup on June 12, 2013 when it lost 0-4 away to FK Olaine in the first round, having gone in at half time comfortably drawing 0-0.
 The match was played in front of a crowd of more than 200.
-Riga United finished its first season in Latvian League two in 8th position.
+Riga United finished its first season in Latvian League Two in 8th position.

 In 2014, filmmaker Stefanos Panagidis released a documentary film about Riga United, entitled 'R.U.
 Ready?'
-The film charts the history of Riga United FC from its pre-foundation years starting in 2000, to official founding in 2007, and the club playing its first national league game in May 2013.
+The film charts the history of Riga United FC from its pre-foundation years starting in 2000, to its official founding in 2007, and the club playing its first national league game in May 2013.